Last-minute tips for those facing Dec. 31 retirement plan RMDs

 If you or one of your older relatives you're spending time with over the holidays is facing an RMD in less than two weeks, here are some tips on taking out that mandated money.

 Postponing your first RMD: Now for the promised * elaboration.
-If you turned 72 this year, you don't have to rush to meet the Dec.
+If you turned 73 this year, you don't have to rush to meet the Dec.
 31 due date.
-And in 2022, the deadline actually is Dec.
-30, which is Friday, the last business day of the year for account managers who must make the payouts.
-You can postpone your first RMD until April 1 of the next year.
-In 2023, that deadline actually is April 3, since April 1 is on Saturday.
+Or, practically speaking, make your RMD by Friday, Dec.
+29, since that's the last business day of 2023.

 If you're still working into your seventies, you also can postpone RMDs from a workplace tax-deferred plan — 401(k), 403(b) and 457(b) plans; profit-sharing and other defined contribution plans; and defined benefit plans — until April 1 of the year after you retire.